Fumohouse/godot-luau-script/docs/src/usage/writing-scripts/class-registration.md

 ##### `@default <default value>`

-The `@default` annotation registsers a property's default value which will be automatically assigned when a script instance is initialized if no setter or getter exists.
+The `@default` annotation registers a property's default value which will be automatically assigned when a script instance is initialized if no setter or getter exists.